h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

-- How does the algo handle missing values during training?
+- **How does the algorithm handle missing values during training?**

-Missing values do not alter the tree building in any way; i.e., they are not counted as a point when computing means or errors.
+  Missing values do not alter the tree building in any way (i.e., they are not counted as a point when computing means or errors).
 Rows containing missing values do affect tree building, but the missing values don't change the split-point of the column they are in.

-- How does the algo handle missing values during testing?
+- **How does the algorithm handle missing values during testing?**

-During scoring missing values "always go left" at any decision point in a tree.
+  During scoring, missing values "always go left" at any decision point in a tree.
 Due to dynamic binning in DRF, a row with a missing value typically ends up in the "leftmost bin" - with other outliers.

-- What happens if the response has missing values?
+- **What happens if the response has missing values?**

-That is fine, but nothing will be learned from rows containing missing the response.
+  No errors will occur, but nothing will be learned from rows containing missing the response.

-- Does it matter if the data is sorted?
+- **Does it matter if the data is sorted?**

   No.

-- Should data be shuffled before training?
+- **Should data be shuffled before training?**

   No.

-- How does the algo handle highly imbalanced data in a response column?
+- **How does the algorithm handle highly imbalanced data in a response column?**

-You can specify balance_classes, class_sampling_factors and max_after_balance_size to control over/under-sampling.
+ Specify `balance_classes`, `class_sampling_factors` and `max_after_balance_size` to control over/under-sampling.

-- What if there are a large number of columns?
+- **What if there are a large number of columns?**

-DRFs are best applied to datasets with fewer than a few thousand columns.
+  DRFs are best for datasets with fewer than a few thousand columns.

-- What if there are a large number of categorical factor levels?
+- **What if there are a large number of categorical factor levels?**

-Large number of categoricals are handled very efficiently, there is no one-hot encoding ever.
+  Large numbers of categoricals are handled very efficiently - there is never any one-hot encoding.

 ###DRF Algorithm